jkgoldst/princeton/README.md

 This dissertation will be submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in the Woodrow Wilson School of Public and International Affairs, Princeton University.

+The latest committed version of this dissertation can be viewed [here](http://rpubs.com/tertiumquid2/dissertation)

 ### Bio

 Josh Goldstein is a PhD candidate at Princeton's Woodrow Wilson School of Public and International Affairs, and he is affiliated with the Center for Information Technology Policy.